-Wadi Rum Bedouin Camp is situated in the heart of Wadi Rum Protected Area.
+Wadi Rum Bedouin Camp is situated in the heart of the Wadi Rum Protected Area.
 Guests at the campsite can enjoy a continental breakfast.
-Wadi Rum Bedouin Camp also offers a children’s playground, Jeep tours, camel ride, and hiking.
+Wadi Rum Bedouin Camp also offers a children’s playground, Jeep tours, camel rides, and hiking.

 3. Dead Sea

 The Dead Sea is the lowest point on Earth and the deepest hypersaline lake in the world.
 It’s almost 10 times saltier than the ocean, therefore you will rather float than swim in the water.